CSCfi/csc-user-guide/docs/data/a_commands.md

 By default this tool performs following operations:

-1. Ensure that there is a working connection to Allas storage service and defines the project that will be used to store the data.
+1. Ensure that there is a working connection to Allas storage service and define the project that will be used to store the data.

-2. In case of directory, the content of the directory is collected into single file (using tar command).
+2. In case of directory, the content of the directory is collected into single file (using <i>tar</i> command).

 3. Data is compressed using <i>zstdmt</i> command.

 4. The compressed data is uploaded to Allas using <i>rclone</i> command and <i>swift</i> protocol.

 The location were data is stored in allas can be defined with options
-<i>-bucket</i> and <i>-os_file</i>, but defining these values is normally not needed.
+<i>-bucket</i> and <i>-os_file</i>, but defining these values is normally not needed as you should us the defaut bucket names.

- The default option is that data that locates in
+ The default bucket in allas  depends on the original locayion of the data.
+If the dadat locates in
   a) $WRKDIR(Taito) or $SCRATCH(Puhti) is uploaded to bucket:  <i>username-poject_number</i>-SCRATCH
 and the data that locates in
   b) $HOME is uploaded to: <i>username-poject_number</i>-HOME